-In payment for carrying out its duties and responsibilities the ACD is entitled to take an annual fee out of each Fund as set out in Appendix I. The annual management charge will accrue on a daily basis in arrears by reference to the Net Asset Value of the relevant Fund on the immediately preceding Dealing Day and the amount due for each month is payable on the last Dealing Day of each month.
-The current annual management charges for each Fund (expressed as a fixed fee together with a percentage per annum of the Net Asset Value of the Fund) is set out in Appendix I. The fixed element of this fee shall be increased annually on 1 June each year in line with the rate of inflation (calculated in accordance with the Consumer Price Index).
-In the event of negative inflation, the fixed element of the fee will remain unchanged.
-The fees payable to the Investment Manager(s) are payable by the ACD out of its own fee income.
+In payment for carrying out its management duties and responsibilities the ACD is entitled to take an annual fee out of each Fund as set out in Appendix I. The annual management charge will accrue on a daily basis in arrears by reference to the Net Asset Value of the relevant Fund on the immediately preceding Dealing Day and the amount due for each month is payable on the last Dealing Day of each month.

+The current annual management charges for each Fund is set out in Appendix I. The fees payable to the Investment Adviser(s) are payable by the ACD out of its own fee income.